-Ganthorpo Ganthorpe No. on Map Heritage Asset Description /Address /historic details Justification Archaeological, architectural, artistic or historic.
-Either the fact of its exists and/or its setting.
+Ganthorpe Ganthorpe No. on Map Heritage Asset Description /Address /Historic Details Justification Archaeological, architectural, artistic or historic.
+Either the fact it exists and/or its setting.
 1 Wall box Victorian post box, set into a farm wall.
 Historical significance Wall C box; made in the period 1882 to 1885 by WT Allen of London SE1.
 Allen didn't actually make any boxes but had them made at James Maude's Sherwood Foundry, in Mansfield, Nottinghamshire.
-PRIORITY POSTBOX 9.000 7.800 2.800 During the 1950's there was a Post Office programme to ensure that every village in the country had a post box with a posting aperture at least 8 inches wide.
+PRIORITY POSTBOX COST During the 1950's there was a Post Office programme to ensure that every village in the country had a post box with a posting aperture at least 8 inches wide.
 On wall boxes such as this one, the original aperture was ground out with a compressed air grinder on a Land Rover.
 Then a replacement aperture casting was fitted, secured with bolts and the surroundings made good.
 If you look carefully at the top edge of the posting aperture casting it looks as though the casting has been filed in places to fit around the bottom of the monarch's cypher.
 To me it indicates that the fitter got the measurements very slightly out!
 2 Village Name sign GANTHORPE On the 'plump' at the entrance to the village.
-Large single stone with reflective 'cats eye' name plate "Ganthorpe".
+Large single stone with name plate "Ganthorpe".
 SE 68896 70331 Historical significance

-Wiganthorpe

-Fingerpost

-Fingerpost at junction at Scackleton Lane End, junction with Potticar Bank, Fingerpost (metal/metal), North Riding CC post design, erected by the County Council.
-Inscription reads: SCACKLETON 1/2 / COULTON 13/4 // HOVINGHAM 2 1/4 / HELMSLEY 101/4 // TERRINGTON 2 / MALTON 101/4 / YORK 15 // YORKS NORTH RIDING C C

-Historical significance -over 60 years old (pre 1964)
+Wigantho Wiganthorpe 1 Fingerpost Hovingham 2 HeLMSLEY 10 YORK 15 Fingerpost at junction at Scackleton Lane End, junction with Potticar Bank, Fingerpost (metal/metal), North Riding CC post design, erected by the County Council.
+Inscription reads: SCACKLETON 1⁄2 / COULTON 1 3⁄4 // HOVINGHAM 2 1⁄4 / HELMSLEY 10 1⁄4 // TERRINGTON 2 / MALTON 10 1⁄4 / YORK 15 // YORKS NORTH RIDING C C Historical significance 2 Barrow The round barrow situated 150m north west of Home Farm is a flat topped earth and stone mound standing 1m high.
+It is round in shape and measures 27m in diameter.
+The mound was originally surrounded by a quarry ditch up to 3m wide, although this has been infilled over the years and is no longer visible as an earthwork.
+The barrow is part of a wider group of barrows located throughout the Howardian Hills.
+Historical significance